KevinMackenzie/ObjGLUF/README.md

-# ObjGLUF
+# ObjGLF
-Object-Oriented OpenGL Unified Framework
+Object-Oriented OpenGL Framework

 #
-Donations Coming Soon!
-Please contribute!
+An OpenGL Framework for more convenient access to low level OpenGL operations and a dialog-based user interface framework.

 #
 Licence is GPL v3.0